austin362667/gpu-100-days/day-3.md

 We know how to launch a kernel.
 But is it a *good* kernel?
 Is it memory-bound or compute-bound?
 How do we use the GPU's special memory hierarchies (like **shared memory**) to speed things up?

+In next few days, we'll start optimizing the kernel.
+We'll look at memory access patterns first and then introduce shared memory.
+Get ready!

 ### Suggested Readings

 1.  [**"CUDA by Example: An Introduction to General-Purpose GPU Programming" by Jason Sanders and Edward Kandrot**](https://www.amazon.com/CUDA-Example-Introduction-General-Purpose-Programming/dp/0131387685): The main inspiration for this post.
 A beginner-friendly, hands-on, and example-based CUDA introduction book.
 You don't have to understand every example in the book.
 Instead, just get a general sense of CUDA and general-purpose GPU computing.